 Abstract

-AIM: To assess the 6-mo and 12-mo functional outcomes comparing retropubic, laparoscopic and robot-assisted laparoscopic radical prostatectomy [retropubic radical prostatectomy (RRP), laparoscopic radical prostatectomy (LRP) and robot-assisted laparoscopic prostatectomy (RARP)].
+AIM: To assess the 6-mo and 12-mo functional outcomes comparing retropubic, laparoscopic and robot-assisted laparoscopic radical prostatectomy (retropubic radical prostatectomy,RRP, laparoscopic radical prostatectomy,LRP and robot-assisted laparoscopic prostatectomy,RARP).

 METHODS: A literature search was conducted using the PubMed, EMBASE, The Cochrane Library and the Web of Knowledge databases updated to March, 2014 for relevant published studies.
 After data extraction and quality assessment via the Newcastle-Ottawa Scale or the Cochrane collaboration's tool for assessing risk of bias, meta-analysis was performed using RevMan 5.1, either a random-effects model or a fixed-effects model was used.
 Potential publication bias was assessed using visual inspection of the funnel plots, and verified with Egger linear regression test.